 "Guess what?”
 Your friend says.
-Followed by thoughts in your head of “please, oh please, don’t make me guess and if you tell me you are pregnant I am going to bust into tears”.
+This is followed by thoughts in your head of “please, oh please, don’t make me guess; if you tell me you are pregnant I am going to burst into tears”.
 “I’m pregnant!” she announces before you can get that thought out of your head.
 You pretend to be happy for her but the whole time she is talking you do not hear a word she says.
 Inside you are falling apart.
 You know you should be happy for her, she is your friend after all, but you just can’t bring yourself to feel cheerful about the situation.

 It seems that when a woman is trying to have a baby, this is the time that everyone else in her life gets pregnant.
 It’s not fair.
 You’re right.
 And its okay for you to feel angry, jealous, depressed, sick to your stomach, or whatever feelings you feel when you hear an announcement about pregnancy.
 But is it productive for you to stay upset, is it helping you to get pregnant faster, is it being the kind of friend you want to be?
 Probably not.
 So how do you deal with these emotions?
 How can you be a good friend to someone who is pregnant and keep your own sanity at the same time?